-For our self-set target range for the net leverage ratio and the calculation of the net leverage ratio as of June 30, 2023 and December 31, 2022, see "III.
+For our self-set target range for the net leverage ratio and a reconciliation of adjusted EBITDA and net leverage ratio as of June 30, 2023 and December 31, 2022, see "III.
 Results of operations, financial position and net assets - Financial position - Sources of Liquidity."